Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 <img src="https://github.com/Kompan15/Stewart-Platform-Ball-Ballancer/blob/master/Pictures/geometriaf.png" alt="alt text" width="40%" height="40%">
 </p>

-	5.Here's where fun begins, once having kinematics in place, you can just plug joystick of your choice and play with ROLL & PITCH variables which are being converted by inverse kinematics algorithm into Servos positions.
+	5.Here's where fun begins, once having kinematics in place you can just plug joystick of your choice and play with ROLL & PITCH variables which are being converted by inverse kinematics algorithm into Servos positions.
 Being a bit concerned about time management i used servo.h library, its not going to change the fact that you should know how PWM